 The result?
-Viewers are not startled by an unexpected image, and they can recognise the brand’s work anywhere.
+Viewers are not startled by an unexpected image and can recognise the brand’s work anywhere.

 Apply a Text Overlay

-Someone might not click on just a photo or a plant or a sweater.
-But a text overlay of “How to Care for Monstera Alba” or “One Sweater, Three Ways to Wear” might be the motivation they need.
+Someone might not click on a photo, plant, or sweater.
+But a text overlay of “How to Care for Monstera Alba” or “One Sweater, Three Ways to Wear” might motivate them.
 You can use resources like Canva to do this quickly and easily.

 Utilise Creative Techniques

-New ways of leveraging free social media posts or paid ads are in a constant state of flux.
+New ways of leveraging free social media posts or paid ads are constantly in flux.
 Consider two of our favourite attention-getting creative techniques.

 You’ve likely noticed that Instagram photos appear in a grid on the brand’s homepage.
-But with a bit of creativity, you’re not limited to thumbnail-sized images here.
+But with some creativity, you’re not limited to thumbnail-sized images here.

 Use photo editing software to divide an image into two, six, nine, or twelve square segments.
-Post the images in turn, starting from the bottom right—work right to left, bottom to top.
+Post the images, starting from the bottom right—work right to the left, bottom to top.